ocaml/platform-blog/opam-install-dir.md

 This also retrieves the packages defined at `.`, __pins them__ to the current source (using version-control if present), and installs them.
-Note that subsequent runs actually synchronise the pinnings, so that packages removed or renamed in the source tree are tracked properly (i.e. removed ones are unpinned, new ones pinned, the other ones upgraded as necessary).
+Note that subsequent runs actually synchronise the pinnings, so that packages removed or renamed in the source tree are tracked properly (_i.e._ removed ones are unpinned, new ones pinned, the other ones upgraded as necessary).

-`opam upgrade`, `opam reinstall`, and `opam remove` have also been updated to handle directories as arguments, and will work on "all packages pinned to that target", i.e. the packages pinned by the previous call to `opam install <dir>`.
+`opam upgrade`, `opam reinstall`, and `opam remove` have also been updated to handle directories as arguments, and will work on "all packages pinned to that target", _i.e._ the packages pinned by the previous call to `opam install <dir>`.
 In addition, `opam remove <dir>` unpins the packages, consistently reverting the converse `install` operation.

-`opam show` already had a `--file` option, but is now being extended in the same way, for consistency and convenience.
+`opam show` already had a `--file` option, but has also been extended in the same way, for consistency and convenience.

 This all, of course, works well with a local switch at `./`, but the two features can be used completely independently.
+Note also that the directory name must be made unambiguous with a possible package name, so make sure to use `./foo` rather than just `foo` for a local project in subdirectory `foo`.

 ### Specifying a destdir

 This relies on installed files tracking, but was actually independent from the other `opam build` features.
-This is simply a new option to `opam install`:
+It is now simply a new option to `opam install`:

     opam install foo --destdir ~/local/